Intercommunal conflict in Mandatory Palestine

-During the British rule in Mandatory Palestine, there was civil, political and armed struggle between Palestinian Arabs and the Jewish Yishuv, beginning from the violent spillover of the Franco-Syrian War in 1920 and until the onset of the 1948 Arab–Israeli War.
+During the British rule in Mandatory Palestine, there was civil, political and armed struggle among Palestinian Arabs, the Jewish Yishuv, and British colonial forces, beginning from the violent spillover of the Franco-Syrian War in 1920 and until the onset of the 1948 Arab–Israeli War.
 The conflict shifted from sectarian clashes in the 1920s and early 1930s to an armed Arab Revolt against British rule in 1936, armed Jewish Revolt primarily against the British in mid-1940s and finally open war in November 1947 between Arabs and Jews.

 Background

 Zionist movement during Ottoman period

 The Life of the Jews in Palestine, a Russian documentary film by Noah Sokolovsky presented at the 11th Zionist congress in 1913.

 Zionist leaders and advocates followed conditions in the land of Israel closely and travelled there regularly.
 In their correspondence early Zionist negotiators did not discuss the future of the land's Arab inhabitants, who numbered just under half a million during the late 19th century.

 According to Anita Shapira, among 19th and early 20th century Zionists:

 The Arabs in Palestine were viewed as one more of the many misfortunes present in Palestine, like the Ottoman authorities, the climate, difficulties of adjustment, ...
 [T]he Zionist organization did not discuss this issue during that period and did not formulate a political line on it.
 Yet at that particular juncture in the movement such deliberations ... had about the same importance as the learned disputations customarily held in the courtyards of Hassidic rebbes regarding what would happen after the coming of the messiah.

 Early Zionists viewed the Arab residents of Palestine as part of a larger Arab nation.
 Israel Zangwill, writing just after the First World War, said: 'The Arabs should recognize that the road of renewed national glory lies through Baghdad, Damascus and Mecca, and all the vast territories freed for them from the Turks and be content. ...
 The powers that freed them have surely the right to ask them not to begrudge the petty strip (Israel) necessary for the renaissance of a still more down-trodden people.'